frameless/huishoudboekje-nl-design-system-demo/.changeset/silver-pots-applaud.md

 "huishoudboekje": minor
 ---

-#1224 Added end point to get banktransactions in a date range
+#1224 Added endpoint to get banktransactions in a date range